MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-troubleshooting.md

 monikerRange: vs-2022
 ---

-# Troubleshooting GitHub Copilot in Visual Studio 2022 (Version 17.10 or Higher)
+# Troubleshooting GitHub Copilot in Visual Studio 2022 (Version 17.10 Preview 3 or Higher)
 If you encounter the message **“Copilot is temporarily unreachable”** from your GitHub Copilot badge on the top right of your IDE.

         :::image type="content" source="media/vs-2022/copilot-inbox/copilot-error.png